cyberbotics/webots-doc/guide/controller-plugin.md

 The `Robot` node defines the location of the controller plugin through its *window* and its *remoteControl* fields (cf. reference manual)

-The controller plugin run in the main thread of the process (also known as GUI thread): the same as the controller executable.
-This implies that if an entry point of a plugin is blocking, the controller will also be blocked.
+The controller plugin runs in the main thread of the process (also known as GUI thread): the same as the controller executable.
+This implies that if an entry point of a plugin is blocked, the controller will also be blocked.
 And if the plugin crashes, the controller is also crashed.

 The search algorithm to convert the *window* and the *remoteControl* to an